 6. Stunning Scenic Byways

 Staunton is not only a portal to Skyline Drive, the iconic 105-mile thoroughfare bisecting Virginia’s Shenandoah National Park, but it also sits at the northern cusp of the Blue Ridge Parkway.
 Flanked by the 200,000 acres of the Shenandoah National Park, Skyline Drive is laden with 70 different scenic overlooks, while there are a staggering 280 viewpoints along the 469 miles of the national forest shrouded Blue Ridge Parkway—making the roadways arguably some of the best leaf peeping thoroughfares in the east.
-Check out Shenandoah National Park’s weekly fall report for peak leaf conditions.

 7. Foliage Flanked Hiking Trails and Bountiful Backcountry Backpacking